Scaffold-Stark/ss2-docs/docs/hooks/useScaffoldWriteContract.md

 - `writeContractAsync` function sends the transaction to the smart contract.
 - `isMining` property indicates whether the transaction is currently being mined.
 - The extended object includes properties inherited from the useContractWrite hook from starknet-react.
-You can check the [useWriteContract return values](https://wagmi.sh/react/api/hooks/useWriteContract#return-type) for the types.
+You can check the [usecontractwrite return values](https://wagmi.sh/react/api/hooks/useWriteContract#return-type) for the types.